 You can submit your registration by scrolling to the bottom of the page and clicking on the "Submit" button.
 Shortly afterwards, you will receive an e-mail confirming your registration.

 After logging in to the forums for the first time, you may wish to add additional personal details or set your own preferences.
-This done through the User Control Panel:
+This done through the User Control Panel, which be found on the drop-down menu where your login name is shown:

 The defaults for the Board Preferences set up with our recommended selections, so you don't need to change anything here.
-A point to note, though if you do decide to change anything: Keeping the "Users can contact me by e-mail:" set to "No" will help to prevent harvesting of email addresses by spammers.
+A point to note, though if you do decide to change anything: Keeping the "Users can contact me by e-mail:" set to "No" may help to prevent harvesting of email addresses by spammers although spamming has not been a significant problem on these forums.

 Timezone should be set to suit your own locality.
 This will ensure that the dates and times of postings will be readily understandable without having to do any conversions.
 This is a "local" feature of your account and does not change anything on the forums for other users.
 However, please be aware that this feature will not make automatic adjustments for daylight savings time.